Understand test results

 - The ratio of incremental value to spend.
 Depending on the target variable, this represents:

-- ROAS: If the target variable is sales
+- ROAS: If the target variable is Gross Sales

 Interpreting the graphs